 Exploring an IT tool for coordinating classroom discussion

-Using a microblogging tool, Talkwall, Paul will explore some ideas from recent research with the University of Oslo.
-This will focus on messages from the teachers involved in the research, considering what they had to say about Talkwall use in the classroom.
-Paul will use Talkwall with you to give you a flavour of whether it might be useful in your context.
-Talkwall is browser-based, and we will work collaboratively with it, so not everyone needs a laptop or mobile device.
+Using a microblogging tool, Talkwall, Paul explored some ideas from recent research with the University of Oslo.
+This focused on messages from the teachers involved in the research, considering what they had to say about Talkwall use in the classroom.
+In this presentation, Paul used Talkwall to give delegates a flavour of whether it might be useful in their contexts.

 Pete Dudley Following many years as a teacher devoted to improving collaborative learning among pupils, Pete has led developments in the key role of talk in teacher learning and school leadership through (i) Lesson Study (which he introduced to the UK) and (ii)school networked learning communities.
 Both were the subject of his Doctoral Studies at Cambridge.
 He is now a lecturer at the University of Cambridge and a Fellow of Hughes Hall.
 He was formerly the Director of Education for Camden.

 Leading oracy in and across schools